 Lecturer in Law at University of Oxford

-Dr. Johannes Ungerer is a Lecturer in Law at the University of Oxford, co-organizer of the conference, and will discuss the relevance of the UK's assimilated law in the EU.
+Dr. Johannes Ungerer is a Lecturer in Law at the University of Oxford, exploring the relevance of the UK's assimilated law in the EU.

 John Bell